bkmorgan3/bkmorgan3/README.md

-#### Hi, Thanks for looking at my repo.
+#### Hi, Thanks for looking at my profile.
 I am just getting started so stay tuned as I build this section up.

 - 🔭 I’m currently working on the Volunteer Registration Management System <abbr>VRMS</abbr> at Hack for LA.
 Its built on the MERN stack.